closeio/cachecow/README.md

 * It's generic enough that you can easily extend it to work on top of any persistent storage.
 * It abstracts out caching and cache invalidation for you.
-* It ensures performance and consistency of your cache.
+* It ensures consistency of your cache.
+* It promotes performance (minimizing the number of roundtrips to Redis).

 ### How does CacheCow keep the data consistent?